Overview

 Organisations using this assessment typically gain:

-- Clear understanding of current CRA readiness across all relevant obligations
+- A defensible, evidence-backed view of enterprise CRA readiness across all 12 domains

-- Prioritised remediation roadmap for achieving CRA conformity
+- A prioritised remediation roadmap for achieving CRA conformity

 - Documentation to support board reporting on regulatory readiness